airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 # Using Non-OpenAI Models with FastAgency

-In this tutorial, you'll learn how to use **non-OpenAI models with FastAgency**.
-Since FastAgency uses AutoGen as its default runtime, it automatically supports all proxy servers that are AutoGen compatible.
-For more information on the supported proxy servers, please see <a href="https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models" target="_blank" >here</a>.
+FastAgency makes it easy to use **non-OpenAI models** through AutoGen's runtime, which works with proxy servers offering OpenAI-compatible APIs.
+This allows you to create agents with a wide variety of models.
+For more details on supported proxy servers, check <a href="https://microsoft.github.io/autogen/0.2/docs/topics/non-openai-models/about-using-nonopenai-models" target="_blank" >here</a>.

-To keep things simple and demonstrate how to use non-OpenAI models, we’ll recreate the **Weatherman** example from this [section](../../user-guide/api/openapi/index.md), but this time using **Together AI** Cloud along with the **Meta-Llama-3.1-70B-Instruct-Turbo** model.

-You can **easily switch** to non-OpenAI models by making **just a few lines of code changes** and adjusting the system prompts.
-Let’s get started!

-## What You’ll Learn

-By the end of this tutorial, you’ll learn how to:

-- **Utilize non-OpenAI** models with FastAgency.
-- Set up and configure **Together AI Cloud and the Meta-Llama-3.1-70B-Instruct-Turbo** model for your applications.
-- Build and register agents that can effectively use non-OpenAI models.
-- Use FastAgency workflows to manage agent interactions and user input.

-Let’s get started with using non-OpenAI models in **FastAgency!**

-## Prerequisites

-Before you begin this tutorial, ensure you have the following:

-- **FastAgency installed**: Follow the installation instructions mentioned [here](#installing-fastagency) for installing FastAgency.
-- **Together AI account and API Key**: For instructions on creating a Together AI account and getting your API key, follow the steps outlined [here](#setting-up-your-together-ai-account-and-api-key) section.

-With these prerequisites in place, you’re ready to dive into the tutorial!
+With this flexibility, you can **access a broad range of models**, **assign specialized models to agents**, **run workflows locally**, and **optimise inference costs** for better efficiency.

-## Installation and Together AI API Key Setup
+## Installation

-In this section, we'll go through the steps to install FastAgency and set up your Together AI API key.

-### Installing FastAgency

-To get started, you need to install FastAgency with autogen and openapi submodule.
-You can do this using `pip`, Python's package installer.
+Before getting started, make sure you have installed FastAgency with **autogen and openapi submodules** by running the following command:

 ```bash
 pip install "fastagency[autogen,openapi]"
 ```

+This installation includes the AutoGen runtime, allowing you to build multi-agent workflows and integrate external APIs seamlessly.

+## Prerequisites

+Before you begin this guide, ensure you have:

+- **Together AI account and API Key**: For instructions on creating a Together AI account and getting your API key, follow the steps outlined [here](#setting-up-your-together-ai-account-and-api-key) section.

 ### Setting Up Your Together AI Account and API Key